smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 {% endhighlight %}

 Another great immutability technique is to create a new object after every method which would otherwise modify the current object.
-A great example of this are the ``DateTime`` and ``string`` classes:
+Great examples of this are the ``DateTime`` and ``string`` classes:

 {% highlight csharp %}